 bitrise run in the directory of the

-you’ll get a single list of all five workflows:
+bitrise.yml without specifying a Workflow, you’ll get list of all five Workflows:

 The following workflows are available: * ci * deploy * send-notifications * setup * test You can run a selected workflow with: $ bitrise run WORKFLOW-ID

 You most likely don’t want to run

 deploy.
 If you prefix those with an underscore character to make them utility Workflows, the